conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Repository Configuration

 If you have installed the Repository manually, you have to deploy the Repository software to your Application Server.
 For that you have to copy the Repository WAR package into the "webapp" folder of Apache Tomcat.
 To install it on other Java Application Servers (e.g. JBoss), please refer to the specific application server guidelines.

+Also, you have to create a properties file located at <code>/etc/default/Repository-RI.properties</code> with the configuration of the repository.
+To create the properties file with basic configuration it is possible use the script <code>repositorySettings.sh</code>.

 The repository can use OAuth2 authentication with FIWARE Lab accounts.
 If you have used the automatic installation script you have been already asked to choose whether you want to use this authentication mechanism and to provide OAuth2 credentials in that case.